thelibertinesociety/thelibertinesociety.github.io/index.md

 layout: default                 # options are `default`, `post`, `opinion`
 permalink: /                    # optional.
 If commented out, will use the file path as the url.
 published: true                 # Is page visible to people?
-allow_others_to_edit: false     # display the "think you can say it better?" link at the bottom of the file.
+allow_others_to_edit: false     # display the "think you can say it better?" link at the bottom of the page.
 allow_comments: false           # displays the `Disqus` comment thingy.
 ---